table of contents

 What to eat and drink on the OMAD diet

 OMAD, like most other forms of intermittent fasting, doesn’t restrict the types of food or drinks you can consume during your eating window.
-Even though there are no “off-limits” foods, most OMAD diet proponents encourage healthy food choices like veggies, lean proteins, and whole grains.
+Even though there are no “off-limits” foods, most OMAD diet proponents encourage nutritious food choices like veggies, lean proteins, and whole grains.

 During the 23 hours of fasting, the diet allows water, coffee, and tea without any added cream or sugar.